V4Fire/Core/src/config/README.md

 # config

-This module provides options to configure an application.
+This module provides options to configure the application.